 Fill out this form.

-The ideal TA would have significant in experience in at least one of: Embedded programming, control algorithms, or electronics and PCB assembly.
+The ideal TA would have significant experience in at least one of: Embedded programming, control algorithms, or electronics and PCB assembly.

 Want to Take it?

 I'm interested in having students with a range of backgrounds and levels of previous experience.
-The most important thing is that you be enthusiastic about the project, ready to learn by doing, and willing to work in a group on challenging and exciting project.
+The most important thing is that you be enthusiastic about the project, ready to learn by doing, and willing to work in a group on a challenging and exciting project.
 The class will put a lot of emphasis on working together with your team.